-GGGI Technical Report No. 30 Azerbaijan's Transition to Green and Inclusive Growth - A Comparative Assessment with the Central Asian Countries the GDP in 2020 (Table 1).
+Foreign capital investments needed for sustainable energy transition remained low in these traditionally closed economies.
+The net foreign investment inflows in Azerbaijan and CA countries were below five percent of the GDP in 2020 (Table 1).
 The recent UNECE Renewable Energy Status Report 2022 suggested that the CA countries have enormous potential to increase renewable power capacity, particularly solar photovoltaic (PV) and wind power additions, which remained largely untapped.
 The same is true for Azerbaijan, which has untapped renewable energy potential not only from solar and wind energy but also from hydro, biomass, and geothermal resources.